Hall algebras and curve-counting invariants: Behrend function identity

 Consider the two points of the stack $\M(\OO)$ corresponding to the maps The statement of the Theorem holds for the map $\delta$ because Lemma \ref{wet} together with \eqref{fluss} implies that is smooth of relative dimension $\chi(F)=H^0(M,F)$ over an open neighbourhood of the point $F\in\M(\C)$.
 On the other hand, tensoring sheaves with $L$ defines an automorphism of $\M$, so the Behrend function of $\M$ at the points corresponding to $E$ and $F$ is equal.
 Thus to prove the Theorem it suffices to show that

 Consider the stack $X$ whose $S$-valued points are diagrams of $S$-flat sheaves on $S\times M$ of the form

-The easiest way to see that this is an algebraic stack is to write it as a fibre product in a similar way to the stack $Z$ of Lemma \ref{crucial} below.
+This is an algebraic stack, locally of finite type over $\C$.
+The easiest way to see this is to write $X$ as a fibre product in a similar way to the stack $Z$ of Lemma \ref{crucial} below.
 There are two morphisms

 taking such a diagram to the maps $\gamma_S$ and $\delta_S$ respectively.
 Passing to an open substack of $X$ we can assume that \eqref{desp} holds at all $\C$-valued points of $X$.
-It follows that $p$ and $q$ induce injective maps on stabilizer groups of $\C$-valued points, and hence are representable.
+It follows easily that $p$ and $q$ induce injective maps on stabilizer groups of $\C$-valued points, and hence are representable.

 Using \eqref{snowball} it will be enough to show that at the point $x\in X(\C)$ corresponding to the diagram \eqref{out}, the morphisms $p$ and $q$ are smooth of relative dimension $\chi(Q)$ and $0$ respectively.
 Suppose $f\colon X \to Y$ is a representable morphism of stacks, with $X$ and $Y$ locally of finite type over $\C$.
 Then $f$ is smooth at a point $x\in X(\C)$ precisely if the following lifting property is satisfied.
-Let is a closed embedding of affine schemes, corresponding to a morphism of finitely-generated local $\C$-algebras $A\to A/I$ with $I^2=0$.
+Let be a closed embedding of affine schemes, corresponding to a homomorphism of Artinian local rings $A\to A/I$ with $I^2=0$.
 Then given a commutative diagram taking the closed point of $S$ to $x$, there is a lifting of $t$ to a morphism $u\colon T \to X$ satisfying $f\circ u\isom t$.
-This follows immediately from the corresponding characterization of smooth morphisms of schemes [EGA, IV.4.17].
+This follows immediately from the corresponding characterization of smooth morphisms of schemes [EGA, IV.17.14.2].

 Consider the morphism $q$ first.
-Suppose that we are given a diagram of the form \eqref{form}, whose pullback to the closed\comment{Why is residue field at closed point $=\C$.
+Suppose that we are given a diagram of the form \eqref{form}, whose pullback to the closed\comment{Why is residue field at closed point $=\C$ - look in EGA.
 Also do dotted arrow in diagram} point of $S$ is isomorphic to the diagram \eqref{out}.
 Suppose also given a morphism of $T$-flat sheaves

 on $T\times M$ which when pulled back to $S$ is isomorphic to $\delta_S$.
 Then we must include $\delta_T$ in a diagram

 which becomes isomorphic to \eqref{form} when pulled back to $S$.

 Note that it will be enough to prove the existence of such a lift on an affine open subset $U\subset M$ containing the support of $Q$.
 Indeed, we can then take another open subset $V\subset M$ disjoint from the support of $Q$ such that $M=U\cup V$.
 Over the subset $V$ the extension problem is trivial and we can glue the results to obtain a lift over $M$.